1dv023/syllabus/exercises/README.md

 ## Exercises
+** OBS! many of the links and the videos points to the 1dv023 organization on GitHub.
+This the same course as this 1DV523.
-Exercises below are in seperate repositories.
+Exercises below are in separate repositories.

-The assignments are devided in to seperate levels, A, B and C where C is the most difficult level.
+The assignments are divided in to separate levels, A, B and C where C is the most difficult level.
 You should always strive to complete at least level A and B.

 ***